 Allergic Asthma: Symptoms and Treatment

-Medical Director, Allergy and Immunology Clinic of East Bay
+Director, Allergy and immunology Clinic of East Bay

 H. Henry Li, MD, PhD

 Chevy Chase and Wheaton, Maryland

 Professor of Medicine, George Washington University School of Medicine

 Asthma is truly a syndrome encompassing several disease entities/endotypes.
 The word asthma derives from the Greek word for panting, or breathlessness, and thus describes the primary symptom of this disease.
 Asthma is recognized as a complex condition with differences in severity, natural history, comorbidities, and treatment response.
 It has been defined as "a chronic inflammatory disorder associated with variable airflow obstruction and bronchial hyperresponsiveness.
 It presents with recurrent episodes of wheeze, cough, shortness of breath, chest tightness."